Trillium: Higher-Order Concurrent and Distributed Separation Logic for Intensional Refinement: The Aneris Logic

 The proposer implementation receives as input a set of acceptor socket addresses, a bound socket, a ballot number and a value to (possibly) propose in the ballot.
 First phase is initiated by sending a message to all the acceptors and after receiving a response from a majority of the acceptors it continues to the second phase.
 In the second phase it picks the value of the maximum ballot among the responses; if no such value exist, it picks its own.
 The candidate is finally sent to all acceptors.

 Note that this proposer implementation only proposes a value for a single ballot; typically, proposers will issue new ballots when learning that no decision has been reached due to messages being dropped or nodes crashing.
 Moreover, it is crucial that proposers do not issue proposals for the same ballot.
-In our Coq formalization, proposer $\paxosproposer$ repeatedly issues new ballots of the form $\set{k|\paxosProposers| + \paxosproposer \mid k \in \mathbb{N}}$ by keeping track of the last issued $k$ in a local reference.
+In our Coq formalization, proposer $\paxosproposer$ repeatedly issues new ballots of the form $k \cdot |\paxosProposers| + \paxosproposer$ for $k \in \mathbb{N}$ by keeping track of the last issued $k$ in a local reference.

-\subsection{Consensus by Refinement}
+\paragraph{Consensus by Refinement}

-To show that the SDP implementation refines the SDP model we would instantiate the \Aneris~logic with the model but this model is \emph{not} finitary and the adequacy theorem would not hold: the \ruleref{SDP-Phase1a} and \ruleref{SDP-Phase2a} transitions can be made for \emph{any} ballot $\paxosbal \in \paxosBallot$ and $\paxosBallot$ is a countably infinite set.
-However, the actual proposer implementation does not issue ballots nondeterministically as ballots are issued based on a local counter as described above.
-By adding this information at the model level we obtain a finitary model.
-Concretely, we lift the $\SDP$ model to $\SDPL$ that in addition to the state of $\SDP$ also keeps a map of counters $\paxosctr \in \paxosProposers \to \mathbb{N}$ as part of its state and restricts the issued ballots to be derived from the counter; \appref{app:paxos-mdlL} contains the full definition.
-Importantly, this model \emph{is} finitary an refines the $\SDP$ model in the following sense: \begin{lemma} Let $\paxosinitL = (\Lam \_ .
-0, \paxosinit)$.
-If $\paxosstepLrtc{\paxosinitL}{(\paxosctr, \paxosstate)}$ then $\paxossteprtc{\paxosinit}{\paxosstate}$ \end{lemma}

-We instantiate the \Aneris{} logic with the lifted model; the key part of the proof is to keep the $\modelfrag(\paxosctr, \paxosstate)$ resource in a global invariant that ties together the model state and the physical state with enough information to verify the implementation and for the adequacy theorem (\thmref{thm:adequacy}) to be strong enough for proving our final correctness theorem (\corref{cor:paxos-impl-consensus}).
+To show that the SDP implementation refines the SDP model we instantiate the \Aneris~logic with the model; the key part of the proof is to keep the $\modelfrag(\paxosstate)$ resource in a global invariant that ties together the model state and the physical state with enough information to verify the implementation and for the refinement relation established through the adequacy theorem to be strong enough for proving our final correctness theorem (\cref{cor:paxos-impl-consensus}).
 Under this invariant we will \emph{modularly} verify each Paxos role and each component in isolation.